-Ahead of Blick Bassy’s performance at the Liverpool Philharmonic Hall, Janaya Pickett talks to the French-Cameroonian artist about applying language to music, his love of Skip James, and assuming individuality.
+Ahead of his performance at the Philharmonic Hall, Blick Bassy talks to Janaya Pickett about applying language to music, his love of Skip James and assuming individuality

 Blick Bassy has been making waves on the World Music scene since his 2009 debut Léman.